parsonsmatt/parsonsmatt.github.io/_posts/2025-12-17-the_subtle_footgun_of_tvar_(map____).markdown

 However, this is exactly the same limitation as `IORef (Map k v)` or an `MVar (Map k v)`.
 If you only have a single `TVar (Map k v)` involved in your `STM` transactions, then you can simply switch to an `IORef` or `MVar` and enjoy increased performance.
 If you have multiple `TVar` in your transaction, then you are at risk of livelock, and should use `stm-containers`.

+If you *really need* `TVar` for `STM` transactionality, then I would highly recommend wrapping the `TVar (Map k v)` in a `newtype` that forbids write operations, and only expose the underlying `TVar` in a manner that allows for a single thread to do infrequent writes.
+This will avoid contention and livelock.

 # When is `TVar (Map k (TVar v))` safe?